 Regular dental care is important for your child’s growing smile.
 Visiting a children’s dentist will help to ensure that your little one receives the gentlest, most expert care possible, to help build a healthy smile that lasts a lifetime.
 And guess what?
-The children’s dentist serving Simpsonville and Powdersville friends and neighbors can be found at Tylan Creek Family Dentistry!
+The children’s dentist serving Simpsonville, Greenwood, and Powdersville friends and neighbors can be found at Tylan Creek Family Dentistry!
 Keep reading to learn more about the importance of children’s dental care.

 It is always better to stop a problem from occurring than to fix one after it has occurred -- and that could not be more true than when it comes to a child’s smile.
 Your little one’s teeth will be at a higher risk of developing tooth decay until the enamel fully hardens around the age of 14.
 In fact, dental caries (aka cavities) is the most common disease affecting children, but tooth decay is also 100% preventable with routine dental care and excellent oral hygiene at home.
 Partnering with a children’s dentist is the best way to keep your little one’s smile healthy through childhood and into adolescence.